NATIONAL HUMANITIES INSTITUTE

 Unity in Diversity

-• Out of One, Many—Or Chaos, Joseph Baldacchino
+• Out of Many, One—Or Chaos, Joseph Baldacchino

 • Unity Through Diversity: Humanity's Higher Ground, Claes G. Ryn